 - Published between

-- 6 Mai 2020 - 10 Mai 2021
+- 6 Mai 2020 - 16 Juni 2022

 Eurofound’s work on COVID-19 examines the far-reaching socioeconomic implications of the pandemic across Europe as they continue to impact living and working conditions.
-A key element of the research is the e-survey, conducted in three rounds – in April and July 2020 and in March 2021.
+A key element of the research is the e-survey, launched in April 2020, with five rounds completed at different stages during 2020, 2021 and 2022.
 This is complemented by the inclusion of research into the ongoing effects of the pandemic in much of Eurofound’s other areas of work.

-- Report24 Juni 2020
+- Article16 Juni 2022

 Working papersDisplaying 1 - 5 of 5